 When you’re planning out your marketing budget, take note of the software solutions your nonprofit currently uses for its various marketing efforts.

 Technology plays a major role in your marketing strategy, so conducting a minor evaluation (or a complete overhaul!) of your digital marketing strategy can help many nonprofits consolidate tech and create more room in their budget.

 The perfect software solutions are those that are highly functional and integrated with your other solutions.
 Let’s explore these two criteria a little bit deeper:

-An example of a highly functional software is content creation platforms, like Promo.com, which allow your nonprofit to create and share professional videos on your website, social media, or other digital platforms.
+An example of a highly functional software is content creation platforms, like Promo.com, which provides a video maker that allows your nonprofit to create and share professional videos on your website, social media, or other digital platforms.

 You should also be sure to look for software solutions for: